Helium Hotspot LongFi Review Rating

 Helium Hotspots – US vs UK & EU

-In the UK, things are a little different, I can literally count the Hotspots on the map, with 10 hotspots nationwide.
-In my case, the closes Hotspot is 60 miles away in Glossop, where there is a small cluster of 3.
+More importantly, the UK coverage has increased exponentially, I couldliterally count the Hotspots on the map, with 10 hotspots nationwide.
+In my case, the closes Hotspot was 60 miles away in Glossop, where there is a small cluster of 3.

-Europe is even worse with 8 hotspots spread out between Portugal, France, Italy, Germany and Prague.
+Europe was even worse with 8 hotspots spread out between Portugal, France, Italy, Germany and Prague.

 While it took me a little while to work to get my head around what Helium were trying to achieve and if this was a scam or not, in the end, I like the concept of it, it is an interesting piece of technology that I think any geek would be interested in.

 Most of my reviews focus on value for money and how well a product compares with its counterparts to justify the asking price.
 That gets thrown out of the window with a device like this; there is no comparable product, and I wouldn't particularly recommend buying this if you are looking for value for money.
 There is a reasonably good chance you will never earn your investment back, but this could be said about investing in any altcoin, or bitcoin, or just investments in general.